 Professor Emerita of Social Work, Howard University

-Dr. Pearson has given generously of her time and money to the School–creating both the Dorothy Pearson Lecture in Equity and Social Justcie as well as the Dorothy Pearson Graduatie Fellowship.
+Dr. Pearson has given generously of her time and money to the School–creating both the Dorothy Pearson Lecture in Equity and Social Justice as well as the Dorothy Pearson Graduate Fellowship.
 Dr. Pearson has also provided guidance informed by her years of experience as an inaugural member of our Board of Visitors.
-She is now our first, emeritus board member.
+She is now our first emeritus board member.

 RICHARD TOLMAN, PHD ’84

 Sheldon D Rose Collegiate Professor of Social Work, and Research Professor, Center for Human Growth and Development, University of Michigan